The ISTH 2021 Congress Program will feature:

 Gene Therapy in Hemophilia: Will There be a New Era in Hemophilia Treatment?

-High is Professor Emerita at the Perelman School of Medicine of the University of Pennsylvania
+High is a member of the National Academy of Science and Professor Emerita at the Perelman School of Medicine of the University of Pennsylvania

 From Bench to Bedside: